zerothstack/zeroth/docs/guide/cli.md

 ## `ubiquits.js` file configuration
 You will notice in the root of your project there is a `ubiquits.js` file.
 This is akin to a `gulpfile` or `karma.conf.js` file.
 It is used to set the configuration for the toolchain.

-Note that this is a javascript file - unfortunately you cant use typescript here has it is not pre-compiled by the toolchain - that would be too slow.
+Note that this is a javascript file - unfortunately you cant use typescript here as it is not pre-compiled by the toolchain - that would be too slow.

 If this is not present, the cli will still work with default values applied.